Back pain 6 Apr 2021 13 min read

 If you have a stoma from bowel cancer surgery, regular exercise will improve your chances of living a long and healthy life.
 There is increasing evidence in the research that links physical activity and increased survival.

-In this article Ruth Smith, physiotherapist and Pilates instructor at Complete Pilates will talk about;
+In this article Helen O'Leary, physiotherapist and Pilates instructor at Complete Pilates will talk about;

 • What a stoma is